Elizabeth Denham: Career

 In May 2017, Denham decided to look into potential unlawful marketing involving repurposing of data during the 2016 United Kingdom European Union membership referendum.
 When Denham produced her final report in November 2020, she announced that she had "found no further evidence to change [her] earlier view that SCL Group and Cambridge Analytica were not involved in the EU referendum campaign in the UK."
 She also said she found no evidence of Russian involvement in the referendum.

 She launched the inaugural Data Protection Practitioner Award for Excellence in Data Protection at the 11th annual Information Commissioner's Office conference.

 In January 2022, Denham started working at the London offices of global law firm Baker McKenzie in a move criticised as "extraordinary" in light of the firm having defended Facebook against regulatory action by the Information Commissioner's Office while Denham was in office, and the short timeframe between leaving office and the announcement being made by the firm.

-She currently serves on the Advisory Boards or Boards of Director for Pacific Opera in Victoria, Canada; for 5Rights, a charity committed to children’s health and safety; for Oxford University’s Internet Institute; and for the International Association of Privacy Professionals.
+She currently serves as a Trustee for the advisory board of the 5Rights Foundation (a charity committed to children's health and safety) and an advisory board member for Oxford University's Internet Institute.

-Denham has also authored or co-authored a spate of opinions and articles in 2022: including the essay “Citizens first” for the academic journal Information Polity; a call for increasing collaboration among Canada’s digital regulators, posted to the C. D. Howe Institute’s website; and an opinion in Canada's Globe and Mail newspaper that argued for coordinated, global efforts to create harmonized, comprehensive legal protections for children’s online safety.
+Denham has also authored or co-authored a spate of opinions and articles in 2022: including the essay “Citizens first” for the academic journal Information Polity; a call for increasing collaboration among Canada's digital regulators, posted to the C. D. Howe Institute's website; and an opinion in Canada's Globe and Mail newspaper that argued for coordinated, global efforts to create harmonized, comprehensive legal protections for children's online safety.